 Course studied: MSc Applied Economics, 2016

-  Current position: Chief Executive, Scottish Renewables
+Position at time of writing: Chief Executive, Scottish Renewables

 Interesting fact: Claire was involved in the inauguration of the Beatrice Offshore Windfarm.
 At the time it was the largest renewable energy project in the UK and the largest private sector investment ever in Scotland

 Tell us about your background

 For my undergraduate degree I studied Media and Communications and began my career in radio and broadcast regulation at a time when the industry was going through a real period of change and consolidation.
 This focused minds heavily on local content and cultural representation from different areas of the UK.

 Times changed really quickly and the debate moved on to one about delivery of content too.
 As platforms evolved and on-demand content took off, the telecoms network became really important as did the rollout of mobile data services which saw me move into that infrastructure space.

 I left regulation just after completing my course in Applied Economics at Strathclyde to an industry focused and economic growth role.
 It was there that I recognised the value that renewables had for Scotland and when my current role at Scottish Renewables came up, there no doubt in my mind over what I wanted to do.